What Is Tarot?

 People often collapse tarot into one idea, but there are really two layers.
 Tarot itself is the deck and its symbolic structure.
 Tarot reading is the practice of interpreting those symbols in a spread, against a question, at a particular moment.

-That distinction matters for SEO and for users: if you want to understand what tarot is, start here.
-If you want to learn how to interpret cards step by step, the practical guide belongs on the reading tutorial page.
+That distinction matters: if you want to understand what tarot is, start here.
+If you want to learn how to interpret cards step by step, the reading tutorial page covers that.

 The 78 Cards